n2DLib/n2DLib/README.md

   void drawSpriteRotated(unsigned short* source, Rect* sr, Rect* rc, Fixed angle)
   ```

   Draws a sprite rotated by a given angle at the coordinates given by Rect* sr, so that the rotation of the sprite is performed around the point Rect *rc, which is relative to the sprite itself.
 The center of the rotation will always be displayed at the coordinates Rect* sr. For example, if rc->x and rc->y are half the sprite's width and height, the sprite will be rotated around its center.
+You can also pass NULL as Rect* rc to rotate the image around its center.

 - ```C
   void drawSpriteScaled(unsigned short* source, Rect* info)